duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

         "sourceUrl": "https://..." // Should be SSL if possible },

-	// Add additional search triggers for your cheat sheet (Optional) "aliases": [
+	// Add additional names for your cheat sheet (Optional)
+	// Only use for additional *names* for your topic, as these will be automatically
+	// combined with the standard set of cheat sheet triggers "aliases": [
         "vim", "vi improved", "vi text editor"
     ],